 The course unit is held in the autumn semester, during period 2.
-It is recommended to complete the course at the end of studies.
+It is recommended to complete the course at the master’s degree level.

-1. knows special characteristics of the biosignals and typical signal processing methods
+- knows about special characteristics of the biosignals and typical signal processing methods

-3. implement small-scale software for signal processing algorithms
+- implement small-scale MATLAB software for signal processing algorithms.

 Biomedical signals.
 Digital filtering.
 Analysis in time-domain and frequency domain.
 Nonstationarity.
 Event detection.
 Signal characterization.